Tropical Storm Megi: Preparations

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Megi (Agaton) in each province.
+The white line represents the best track.

 Upon Megi's developing into a tropical depression, the PAGASA immediately began issuing Signal No. 1 warnings over Eastern Samar, Siargao, and the Bucas Grande and Dinagat Islands.
 The agency also began raising Signal No. 2 warnings and expanded its bubble of areas under Signal No. 1 after it developed into a tropical storm.
 Classes and work in Danao, Cebu were suspended as early as April 10.

 On April 11, classes in Cebu City, Lapu-Lapu City, Mandaue, Talisay, Carcar, and Tacloban were all suspended.
 Classes were also suspended in the entire province of Southern Leyte and in parts of Negros Occidental.
 Cebu City and Tacloban also suspended work in both government and private sectors, and began evacuating residents near rivers and shorelines.
 The Department of Foreign Affairs suspended operations for two of their consular offices in the affected areas.
 According to the NDRRMC, 33,443 people were preemptively evacuated.

 PLDT and Globe Telecom, both Philippine telecommunications companies, prepared free calling and charging stations ahead of the storm.
 On April 12, the Department of Social Welfare and Development (DSWD) announced that it had prepared ₱13,210,534 (US$) worth of family food packs, with an additional ₱26,700,000 (US$) worth of non-food items.